 If you’ve been following the Dmax build, you’ll know I opted to go for an Old Man Emu suspension package through ARB, which for about $700 extra comes with the engineering and paperwork to certify a GVM upgrade, giving me 270kg of extra available payload.

 This kit is supposed to lift the vehicle by 30mm, which was exactly what I wanted, as with the bigger tyres I was limited to a maximum increase in vehicle height via the lift of 33mm.
+The limit in WA is lifting the roof height by 50mm, which this does to a tee.
+Is your 4WD legal?

 I’d done extensive research on the ARB kit, and a heap of comments on various forums suggested that their front springs often weren’t lifting the vehicle up that much.
 As a result, I asked for their heaviest springs to be put in, which are recommended for vehicles with a fair bit of weight at the front.
 Mine has the Bushskinz bash plates, an AFN steel Bull Bar, Runva Winch, N70 cranking battery (quite a bit heavier than the factory one), a catch can, UHF antenna and secondary fuel filter, so well and truly qualifies for the heaviest springs.